Welcome to today's edition of the Rush 24-7 podcast.

 The Constitution does not confer rights on aliens with property or presence within the United States, they said.

-See, the Clinton appointed judge on the D.C.
-Court of Appeals, the losing judge.
+See, the Clinton-appointed judge on the D.C.
+Court of Appeals, the losing judge, it's not a time of national emergency.

 And of course, we have a thriving merchandise business at Club Gitmo, which is now guaranteed to continue.

-Uh at any rate, uh, in addition to Club Gitmo gear, there is also, of course, the rush babe on board signs for your car and the two t-shirts, acknowledging my nomination for the Nobel Peace Prize.
+At any rate, in addition to Club Gitmo gear, there is also, of course, the Rush Babe on board signs for your car and the two t-shirts, acknowledging my nomination for the Nobel Peace Prize.

-This was this was just, it was they could not wait to find out what this is really all about.
+This was just, they could not wait to find out what this was really all about.

 They just couldn't contain themselves.